vprotect-llvm/vprotect/Documents/Notes.md

-Double dereference for global var put the pass in transformations,
+Double dereference for global var for GEP put the pass in transformations

-Change
+Test templates to understand what dependent type is and understand if it is important

+Understand how to modify securely LLVM IR